UK Bungalow Extensions

 If your bungalow has permitted development rights then you will be able to add a single storey bungalow extension 4m out across the entire rear.

-You will also be able to extend 50% of the front width to each side of the property.
+You will also be able to extend 50% of the front width to each side of the property with bungalow extensions.
 This will allow you to double the floorspace in your bungalow extension without needing to through a formal planning permission process.

 How Much Does a Bungalow Extension Cost?